rmuif/web/README.md

 https://firebase.google.com/docs/web/setup#config-object

-Place your Firebase config object in the `firebase` object in the `package.json` file.
+Place your Firebase config object under the `firebase` object in the `package.json` file.
-Your Firebase credentials are meant to be public, access to your project is controlled through security rules, we’ve got you covered with those as well.
+Your Firebase credentials are public, access to your project is controlled through security rules.

 ### Create a Cloud Firestore database